Free Tips, News & Tutorials Delivered to Your Inbox!

 Similarly, if a new subscriber joins your email list and you’re silent, that’s not a good user experience for your leads.
-Besides, the perfect time to reach out is when you get a new subscriber.
-According to GetResponse, welcome emails have the highest open rate, 88.7%!
+Besides, the perfect time to reach out is when you get a new lead for your small business.

 First impressions matter the most!
 So, if you want your subscribers to feel comfortable, send them a welcome email right away.
 Let them get to know you better while you find out what they expect from you.

 You can send text-only welcome emails or add interactive visuals.
 In short, any format you think suits your business well.
 Just keep everything professional.
-Before you start, you can check out some eCommerce email marketing templates from Airbnb, Asana, Casper, Grammarly, Starbucks, etc. They use unique yet similar approaches and stay in contact with customers from the beginning.
+We’ll also recommend you employ an autoresponder to send welcome emails more effectively.

 3. Keep subscribers engaged

 People are way more distracted than before.
-You wouldn’t want your leads to forget about you and later buy from somewhere else, do you?
+You wouldn’t want your leads to forget about you and buy from somewhere else later, do you?
 Then keep them interested and inclined to shop from you frequently.

 49% of people say that they get way too many marketing emails every day.
-It’s important to grab people’s attention with the first try.
-What can you do to grab attention with your first try? —Offer something they can’t ignore!
+So, it’s important to grab people’s attention on the first try.
+What can you do to grab attention on your first try? —Offer something they can’t ignore!

 Let’s say you sent an email saying that you are offering free shipping, a user discount at checkout, or a free trial.
-You can bet that people will be swarming in your digital store!
-Applying these simple tricks in eCommerce email Marketing can help you develop a two-way relationship with customers.
+You can bet that people will be swarming into your digital store!
+Applying these simple tricks in e-commerce email Marketing can help you develop a two-way relationship with customers.

 Keep in mind that you simply want your email recipients’ attention.
 So, do it right, and don’t be too pushy.

-Order confirmation emails have around 70% open rate, and 64% find these emails valuable.
+Order confirmation emails have a high open-rate; most people find these emails valuable.
 It can be an automated email that notifies customers that their order has been placed.
 You can also add what facilities they will be getting within the subscription confirmation emails.

 5. Take a survey

-An email to survey customer’s shopping frequency, preferences, desires, and persona can significantly improve your user experience.
+An email to survey customers’ shopping frequency, preferences, desires, and persona can significantly improve your user experience.
 However, you also need to give them something in return for their survey responses.
-A simple reward of a discount or a gift certificate might convince them to participate.
+A simple discount or gift might convince them into participating.